Home Our Hope

 And when you pray, be not like the pretenders who like to stand in the synagogues and in the corners of the streets to pray, that they may be seen by the children of men, and truly I say to you, they have received their reward.
 6 But you, when you pray, enter into your closet and lock your door, and pray to your father who is in secret, and your Father who sees in secret will reward you in public.
 (Matthew 6:5-6)

 In this case the hyperbole is "when you pray, enter into your closet and lock your door."
-Just like the previous example the hyperbole, the extreme example, stresses the importance of praying with the right heart.
-There is nothing wrong with praying in the street corners.
-And all of our prayer does not need to be done in our closets, behind locked doors.
+Just like the previous example, the hyperbole, the extreme example, stresses the importance of praying with the right heart.
+There is nothing wrong with praying on the street corners.
+And all of our prayers do not need to be done in our closets, behind locked doors.

 The verse above is marked where Jesus describes the goal for prayer of a person with a bad heart - he prays that he might be seen and glorified by men.
 The religious leaders were praying in public so that people would think how pious and good they were.
-Therefore the prayers they prayed were worthless.
+Therefore the prayers they prayed were worthless before God.

 And when you are fasting, do not be gloomy like the pretenders, for they disfigure their faces, so that they may appear to the children of men to fast, and truly I say to you, that they have received their reward.
 17 But you whenever you fast, wash your face and anoint your head.
 18 So that you may not appear to the children of men to be fasting, but to your Father who is in secret, and your Father who sees in secret will reward.
 (Matthew 6:16-18)

 In this case the hyperbole is "whenever you fast, wash your face and anoint your head."
-If it was taken literally it would mean that every time we fast we must keep our face washed for the whole time and anoint our heads with oil periodically.
-If everyone did this in our time, people would know who is fasting.
+If this was taken literally, it would mean that every time we fast, we must keep our faces washed for the whole time and anoint our heads with oil periodically.
+If everyone did this in our time, people would know who is fasting by the smell of olive oil.

 In Jesus time, washing your face and putting some oil in your hair was how you prepared to go out and see people.
 So the message is to live your life as you normally would and not do anything that would indicate to people you are fasting.